turboflakes/crunch/README.md

 For Pool Operators to ensure that all active validators selected - active pool nominees - payout on time.
 An additional guarantee for Pool members that Pool operatos act in members best interests.

+For Pool Operators to auto-compound members rewards above certain threshold.

 ## Installation

 ```bash